NIAEFEUP/workshop-ci-24/docs/ProductVision.md

 **Bringing movie lovers together, one watchlist at a time.**

-CineScope provides film industry lovers with film suggestions and discussions to share their opinions.
+CineScope provides film industry lovers with film suggestions and allows its users to discuss and to share their opinions.